-To apply to our program in ERAS, please select MedStar Union Memorial Hospital Program in Internal Medicine, program code #1251140C0
+To apply to our program in ERAS, please select the MedStar Health (Baltimore) Program, ID # 1402312159

 Welcome!
 I am so glad you've found us and are considering our program to further your medical training.
 I understand you have a lot of great choices out there for residency training and it's my job to convince you that our program should be your home for the next one to three years.

-Like healthcare in the United States and in the State of Maryland, our program is undergoing a tremendous amount of positive change.
+Our program, like much of the world around us, has also experienced significant change.
 Over 8 years ago, we began a stepwise process of integrating 4 smaller internal medicine residencies in Baltimore under 1 large program: MedStar Health Internal Medicine (MHIM), Baltimore.
 This program brings together the faculty, history, culture and legacy of each one of the Baltimore MedStar hospitals: MedStar Franklin Square Medical Center, MedStar Good Samaritan Hospital, MedStar Harbor Hospital, and MedStar Union Memorial Hospital.
-Our program is now 150 residents strong and the majority of our residents will spend the majority of their time in rotations at MedStar Franklin Square and MedStar Union Memorial where they will learn from the dedicated faculty who practice at each location.
-In addition, many of our core faculty, including myself, spend time teaching residents at all of our hospitals.
-This continued change and integration has many benefits, the most important being the ability to elevate the quality of our teaching program by creating something that makes sense for our patients, our teachers, our learners, and our hospitals.
+Our program is now 150 residents strong and our residents will spend the majority of their time in rotations at MedStar Franklin Square and MedStar Union Memorial where they will learn from the dedicated faculty who practice at each location.
+In addition, many of our core faculty, including myself, spend time teaching residents at MedStar Harbor Hospital where we maintain a smaller presence and at MedStar Good Sam where we continue to run electives and an ambulatory clinic.
+This integration has many benefits, the most important being the ability to elevate the quality of our teaching program by creating something that makes sense for our patients, our teachers, our learners, and our hospitals.
 I continue to feel confident that these changes will allow us to remain creative and innovative, better care for our patients, and provide an excellent residency experience for you.

 Did you know that our size makes us the largest community hospital program in the country?
 This footprint allows you to see how care is delivered in four unique settings in Baltimore.
 This size also allows us to provide excellent opportunities to our residents, both in training, and in career planning.
 Even though we like our big program and the research opportunities, subspecialty exposure, and rotation benefits it provides, our firm system allows us to maintain a level of intimacy and the family-like atmosphere that so many residents enjoy about community hospital programs.
 At MHIM, we like to think we have the best of both worlds!